SOLD OUT – BUT BACK IN A FEW WEEKS!

 Never mind the benefits you will get as member of a group of like-minded people.

 You could also use your membership to make profitable real estate investments, given the upcoming “Sark Property Law Reform” that I am the first to write about.
-Sometime after October 2020, Sark’s real estate law will see its biggest reform since 1607 – which will send prices flying.
+In November 2020, Sark’s real estate law will see its biggest reform since 1607 – which will send prices flying.
 You could position yourself for that while prices are still low.
 Prices would have to double just to reach the level they were at in 2007!
 It wouldn’t surprise me if property prices in Sark rose by a factor of two to four over the coming five years.

 “First movers” – no pun intended – could also benefit from finding special opportunities outside of real estate.
 Sark has a few apparent niches for people potentially setting up a new business.
 I’ll publish a separate article about this sometime (and Sarkees are welcome to email me their ideas!).